anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Elastic Beanstalk.md

 	- Collection of AWS resources running an application version (only 1 application version at a time).
 	- Tiers: web server environment tier and worker environment tier.
 	- Multiple environment.
+# Permissions
+- **Service role:** is the IAM role that Elastic Beanstalk assumes when calling other services on your behalf.
+- **Instance profile:** is an IAM role that's applied to Amazon EC2 instances that are launched in your Elastic Beanstalk environment.
+- **User policy:** create IAM user for each user who uses Elastic Beanstalk to avoid using your root account for sharing credentials.
 # Deployment options for updates
 ### All at once
 - Deploy all in 1 go